My Thoughts on the ICD-11 DRAFT Including Gaming Disorder

 First of all, to clear up any confusion, gaming disorder is NOT an official diagnosis…yet.
 It was proposed to the International Classification of Diseases 11th Revision (ICD-11) which will come out later this year.
 Similarly the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) has Internet Gaming Disorder as a condition for further study.
 (1), (2)

-In other words, both the mental health world and the medical world are recognizing that there is a need for further exploration and research of problematic video gaming as a behavioral addiction but that it is not a diagnosis as of right now (2/15/18).
+In other words, both the mental health world and the medical world are recognizing that there is a need for further exploration and research.
+Problematic video gaming as a behavioral addiction is not a diagnosis as of right now (2/15/18).

 I’m sure we’re all familiar with substance use addictions (heroin addiction for example).
-Behavioral addiction just means there is a specific behavior (shopping, food, exercise, gaming, etc.) that causes the same negative consequences minus the physical dependence as a substance use addiction.
-According to experts there is still a compulsion to engage in the specific behavior despite negative impact on the person’s functionality.
+Behavioral addiction just means there is a specific behavior (shopping, food, exercise, gaming, etc.) that causes the same negative consequences.
+The difference is that there is no physical dependence like with a substance use addiction.
+According to experts there is still a compulsion to engage in the specific behavior despite negative impact on the person.
 (3)

 And does this mean that the mental health and medical community all agree that video gaming is a terrible thing?